 - There are no washroom facilities at Wardsville Woods, so please plan accordingly.
 The West Lorne On Route on Highway 401 is probably the closest available washroom.

 - Hand pulling Autumn Olive requires you to bend or stoop and some level of physical strength to pull the plants out of the ground.

-- This event will take place primarily off-trail in meadow habitat.
-Although it is later in the year, there is still a chance you could encounter ticks.
+- This event will take place primarily off-trail in meadow habitat, where we may encounter ticks.
 Be sure to check for ticks before leaving the site and once you get home.
 More info on ticks is available here.